19 episodes of A Question of Sport in the can following time in studio

 1 August 2019

-Nearly four months after joining the hit BBC One sports quiz, I am proud to report we have now shot over half of A Question of Sport's 49th series.
+Nearly four months after joining the hit BBC One sports quiz, we have now completed shooting over half of A Question of Sport's 49th series.

-Only three episodes have been broadcast so far but with just five days left of filming, I am already starting to reflect on an incredible experience.
+Only three episodes have been broadcast so far on the BBC but with just five days left of filming, I am already starting to reflect on an incredible experience with some remarkable memories.

 As runners and researchers, we have travelled up and down the country to film some of sport's biggest names.
 The 'Mystery Guest' round is one of the show's iconic games, which sees the captains and their guests predict the identity of a star, hidden and disguised within a 45-second film.